-Under Scottish Planning Policy (Paragraph 161) local authorities are required to develop a spatial framework for onshore wind farms.
+Under Scottish Planning Policy (SPP) 2014 (Paragraph 161) local authorities are required to develop a spatial framework for onshore wind farms.
 SPP defines constraints for the development of wind farms into two groups, Group 1 and Group 2.
 Group 1 locations are areas with constraints which make wind turbines unacceptable due to the possible impact on National Parks and National Scenic Areas.
 There are no Group 1 sites in Aberdeen.
 Areas with Group 2 constraints require significant protection and these include a number of environmental constraints and 2 km community separation areas.

 Map 5 shows a consolidated map of Group 2 constraints.
 This indicates that using the guidance in SPP there are only a few small areas with potential for wind farm development, referred to in SPP as (Group 3).
-These areas are however also covered by Policy NE2 of the Aberdeen Local Development Plan 2017.
-Policy NE2 sets out the councils policy on expectable uses in the Aberdeen Green Belt and has not identified it as a suitable location for wind farm development.
+These areas are however also covered by Policy NE1 Green Belt in the Aberdeen Local Development Plan 2023.
+Policy NE1 identifies wind turbines as development that can be supported in principle.
+The protection, preservation and enhancement of the environment are important aims of the Local Development Plan and the impacts of proposed turbines on wildlife, habitats, ecosystems, and biodiversity will need to be considered carefully.
+Further detail on the environmental impact is contained in other supplementary guidance and technical advice.